-Falling Leaves - We are aware that this time of year, falling leaves can be a nuisance and problematic.
-We follow a regular schedule around the Borough to clear them, however if you feel that an area is dangerous due to wet coverage plese give the council a call on 01329 236100 and we will clear them as soon as possible.
+Falling leaves can be a nuisance and problematic.
+We follow a regular schedule around the Borough to clear them, however if you feel that an area is dangerous due to an accumulation of wet leaves please give the council a call on 01329 236100 and we will clear them as soon as possible.

 Streets are cleaned following a schedule which is set to reflect the amount of use that an area receives, on a frequency varying from daily 7 days per week in the town centre to 6 weekly on footpaths in suburban areas.
 The majority of the Borough's streets are swept by a mechanical sweeper on a three week schedule.

 During the summer months, a seasonal foreshore cleaner is employed to patrol the busy seafront areas from the Lee-on-the-Solent boundary through to Hill Head.
 The Cleaner undertakes litter picking along the foreshore, in seafront car parks and in the surrounding public spaces.
 Between the months of November to March the frequency of cleansing is reduced.

 The service also litter picks and cleans car parks, subways, footbridges, cemeteries, the Council's housing drying and service areas, open spaces, bring bank areas, shopping precincts, street furniture.
 In addition, the team clear dog fouling, leaf and blossom fall and collect abandoned shopping trolleys.

 This above work is carried out by an operative in a van assigned to an area of the Borough.
 To facilitate this, the Borough is divided into six areas listed below: